The importance of our services

 The laws, customs and stories that make up Dja Dja Wurrung Culture guide the way we behave and the decisions we make every day.
 We pass these on to our young ones through song dance, storytelling and walking Country so that they can carry on our Peoples’ connection to Country.

-To share Culture, we give Welcome to Country, undertake Smoking Ceremonies, on Country talks, tours, and performances across djandak.
+To share Culture, we give Welcomes to Country, Smoking Ceremonies, on Country talks, tours, and performances across djandak.

 These are important events we share to dhelk djuwima (show and share respect) of our cultural knowledge and practices daily.